 The SSEA Cooperative Agreement requires an annual audit of the basic financial statements of the SSEA.
-BDO USA, LLP, a firm of licensed certified public accountants, has audited the SSEA's basic financial statements as of and for the years ended June 30, 2021 and 2020.
+Baker Tilly US, LLP, a firm of licensed certified public accountants, has audited the SSEA's basic financial statements as of and for the year ended June 30, 2022.
 The objective of the independent audit was to provide reasonable assurance that the basic financial statements of the SSEA are free of material misstatement.
 An independent audit involves examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Based upon the audit, the independent auditor concluded there was a reasonable basis for rendering an unmodified ("clean") opinion that the SSEA's basic financial statements for the fiscal years ended June 30, 2021 and 2020, are fairly presented in all material respects in conformity with GAAP.
+Based upon the audit, the independent auditor concluded there was a reasonable basis for rendering an unmodified ("clean") opinion that the SSEA's basic financial statements for the fiscal year ended June 30, 2022, are fairly presented in all material respects in conformity with GAAP.